COMP122/base64.asm/README.md

 # Base64 Encoding and Decoding

 ## Overview
 Base64 is widely used encoding scheme to send binary data across the Internet.
 For example, to send an JPEG image in email, the JPEG image is first encoded into base64 and written to a file.
-This base64-based file is then sent as an attachment to an email message.
+This base64-based file is then sent as an attachment within an email message.
 Your email program can automatically decode the attachment and render the original JPEG image for proper view.

 An assemble language is an ideal language to implement the 'base64' encoding algorithm for two primary reasons.
 First, the algorithm requires efficient bit-wise manipulations on the raw data.
 Second, the execution speed of the resulting program is significant faster as compared to an equivalent program written in a high-level langauge.